RX-00/sim2real-robot-identification/README.md

 This repo interfaces directly with [Pace](https://github.com/leggedrobotics/pace-sim2real) and the new sys-id functionality of Mujoco.

-Work in progress for supporting mujoco identification, PRs are very welcome!
+Work in progress for supporting mujoco identification, PRs are very welcome (search for **TODO** in the issue, or add what you like)!

 The models (usd and xml) identified so far can be found in the folder **robot_model**.